-This command puts the headphones on the radio without the transmit focus (the "second" radio), or back on the transmit radio if they were already on the second radio.
+This command puts the headphones on the radio without the transmit focus, or back on the transmit radio if they were already on the non-transmit radio.
 Only works for those CW keyer types that support it, otherwise this menu entry is gray.